Elderly Parents in Home Care - Hiring Medical Help, Determining Needs

 In Home Care - Hiring Medical Help: Determining Need

-Do your elderly parents, who have recently been diagnosed with early onset Alzheimer's need more supervised care on a daily basis?
 Does your Mom seem to be forgetting to take her medicine, or does she need more physical care than you're able to offer?
 While you may want to fill in all the gaps, there's only so much a caregiver can do alone, and that's why many caregivers weigh their options when it comes to hiring medical help or in home care for their elderly parent.

 The best approach to deciding what type, as well as how much help an elderly parent might need, is for the caregiver to start a list of when the parent needs the most help.
 Early morning or evening hours?
 What kind of help is needed?
 Does your mother find it increasingly difficult to shop and cook for herself?
 Does your father need someone to help him bathe, dress and supervise his medications?